cwells/pdl-repl/README.md

 - `mode enrich`

-    Interact with the enrichment API using query strings.
+    Interact with the enrichment API.

 - `set <setting> <value>`